 (c) Capacity.
 On or before February 1 each year, the board of a high school district shall define and announce its capacity to accept students under this section.
-The commissioner shall develop, review, and update guidelines to assist high school district boards to define capacity limits.
+The Secretary shall develop, review, and update guidelines to assist high school district boards to define capacity limits.
 Guidelines may include limits based on the capacity of the program, class, grade, school building, measurable adverse financial impact, or other factors, but shall not be based on the need to provide special education services.

 (1) Subject to the provisions of subsection (f) of this section, if more than the allowable number of students wish to transfer to a school under this section, then the board of the receiving high school district shall devise a nondiscriminatory lottery system for determining which students may transfer.